alexr101/React-Blockchain-Address-Search/README.md

 ## Code Walkthrough

 I'm very new to React, but wanted to take the time to build something nice.
 Although it's a small app, created all components in a structure that I consider to be extensible, and that made the most sense to me.
+I also added an apiManager service to separate concerns a bit.
+Calls to blockchain's API are made from within the nodejs server since getting transactions is not allowed via CORS.

-There are 4 components.
+There are 4 components in the react app.

 (Main App) requires (Address Search) requires (Address Form & Address Transaction List)

-Left a few TODOs due to time constraint but ideally I would've liked to create services for Utils, APIs and Socket functionality.
+Left a few TODOs due to time constraint but ideally I would've liked to create services for Utils, Socket functionality.
 Also would've added an AddressTransactionRow component to handle each row (transaction) in the column grid.

 I also tried to build a good React, Node, ES6 configuration setup from scratch.
 This took a big chunk of the time for this code test.